Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/using-the-quickstart.md

 ```

 In the browser where you have MetaMask enabled and one of the test accounts loaded, open a new tab and navigate to [the QuorumToken dapp](http://localhost:3001).
-Connect to Metmask and input the address from the previous step.
+Connect to MetaMask and input the address from the previous step.
 Fox example our contract above deployed to `0x5FbDB2315678afecb367f032d93F642f64180aa3`.

-The DApp will then read the balance of the account from Metamask and get details of the contract.
-You can then send funds to another address (any of the other test accounts) on the network and Metamask will sign and send the transaction.
+The DApp will then read the balance of the account from MetaMask and get details of the contract.
+You can then send funds to another address (any of the other test accounts) on the network and MetaMask will sign and send the transaction.

 You can also search for the transaction and view its details in the [Block Explorer](http://localhost:25000/).